Human and Organizational Development

-In addition to the core curriculum, students select one of five areas of concentration that provides a focus for their study during the junior and senior years: Community Leadership and Development, Health and Human Services, International Leadership and Development, Leadership and Organizational Effectiveness, or Public Policy.
-The program makes use of the action-learning approach or experiential learning approach.
+In addition to the core curriculum, students select one of five areas of concentration that provides a focus for their study during the junior and senior years: Community Leadership and Development, Health and Human Services, International Leadership and Development, Leadership and Organizational Effectiveness, or Education Policy.
+The program utilizes various pedagogical approaches, as action-research and experiential education, to support and encourage student learning and exploration.
 Students learn new ideas and methods through seminars, simulation, case studies, field experiences, and interaction with professionals in the field.

 Creative Problem Solving in Context

 More than 25 years ago, Peabody College began a small interdisciplinary program that offered undergraduates a degree in Human and Organizational Development.
 Emeritus Professor Robert Innes, founder of the program, recalls that he only expected five or six students to be interested.
 Instead, some 20 undergraduates enrolled, and interest in the program has continued to exceed expectations every year since.
 Human and Organizational Development (HOD) is now one of the largest undergraduate majors at Vanderbilt.

 What makes the program so popular?
 It’s an idea that’s as old as Peabody College itself and as fresh as the eager faces of the institution’s newest students.
 “Our focus is on making sure our students can apply what they learn in their classes to their personal lives and to their professional lives,” Innes explains.
 HOD majors begin the program in their freshman year with a core curriculum of classes in such critical workplace skills as writing, oral presentation, innovative problem solving, and understanding both small-group dynamics and the development of large organizations.